 The SVT decomposition of the energy-momentum tensor is now straightforward.
 The SVT decomposition of the metric perturbations are already presented in \eqref{metric-pert-helicity2}, \eqref{metric-pert-helicity1}, and \eqref{metric-pert-helicity0} and the SVT decomposition of the spatial velocity vector and the spatial stress tensor can be read from \eqref{vectorSVT} and \eqref{tensorSVT}:

-On the other hand, the perturbation of the hypermomentum $\delta\Delta_{\mu\nu\lambda}$ can introduce up to 64 dof with the SVT decomposition behaving in the same way as the sum of the perturbation of torsion (24 dof) and nonmetricity (40 dof) as we described in the previous subsections.
+On the other hand, the perturbation of the hypermomentum $\delta\Delta_{\mu\nu\lambda}$ can introduce up to 64 d.o.f. with the SVT decomposition behaving in the same way as the sum of the perturbation of torsion (24 d.o.f.) and nonmetricity (40 d.o.f.) as we described in the previous subsections.
 We thus do not explicitly present them here.
 As we noticed above, the matter perturbation for the energy-momentum tensor has a clear physical interpretation as the perturbation of the 4-velocity of the fluid and the anisotropic pressure.
-However, for the hypermomentum, still, it is unclear how to physically interpret all its perturbation dof.
+However, for the hypermomentum, still, it is unclear how to physically interpret all its perturbation d.o.f..
 This could be interesting to analyse further in the future.